davecwright3/bart-builder/README.md

 docker run -it -v $topdir:$topdir -e topdir=$topdir \
 -u $(id -u ${USER}):$(id -g ${USER}) --rm davecwright3/bart-builder:latest
 ```
 Now, just follow the rest of the instructions at the aforementioned link while inside the docker container.
 When you are done, just `exit`.
-The docker image should be removed from your system.